Power Rangers (film): Plot

-The five teenagers return to the mine and discover an ancient spaceship where they meet Alpha 5 and Zordon's consciousness.
-They inform the teenagers about the Rangers' history and Rita, warning that they have two weeks until Rita has her full power, finds the Zeo Crystal, and uses it to destroy life on Earth.
-Zordon pleads with Jason to convince the team to help.
+The five teenagers return to the mine, where they discover an ancient spaceship and meet Alpha 5 and Zordon's consciousness.
+They inform the teenagers about the Rangers' history and Rita, warning that they have less than two weeks until Rita has her full power, finds the Crystal, and uses it to destroy life on Earth.

 The five spend the next week training against simulated Putties and trying to morph, to little success.
-To inspire the Rangers, Alpha reveals the Zords.
-Zack takes his Zord out for a joyride and almost kills the other Rangers when he crashes it.
+To inspire the Rangers, Alpha reveals the Zords, a fleet of enormous assault vehicles modeled after dinosaurs.
+Zack takes his Zord out for a joyride and almost kills the group when he crashes it.
 This angers Jason, and they fight.
-While trying to separate the two, Billy spontaneously morphs.
+While trying to separate the two, Billy morphs.
 However, when he becomes conscious of it, the armor disappears.
 Angered at their lack of progress, Zordon dismisses the group.
-Jason returns to the ship to confront Zordon and discovers that once the Rangers morph, it will open the Morphing Grid and allow Zordon to restore himself to a physical body.
-Feeling betrayed, Jason accuses Zordon of bringing the team together for the sole purpose of escaping the Grid.
-That night, the team camp at the mine and bond with each other.
+Jason returns to the ship to confront him and discovers that once the Rangers morph, it will open the Morphing Grid and allow Zordon to restore himself to a physical body.
+Feeling betrayed, Jason accuses Zordon of forming the team for the sole purpose of escaping the Grid.

-Later that night, Rita attacks Trini and orders her to bring the Rangers to the docks.
-Trini informs them about Rita and they arrive to fight but are quickly defeated.
-Rita forces Billy to reveal the location of the Zeo Crystal, which he figured out is under a Krispy Kreme, kills him, and releases the others.
-The Rangers take Billy's body to the ship and ask Zordon to resurrect him, but he says he is unable to do so.
+That night, Rita attacks Trini and orders her to bring the Rangers to the docks.
+There, the Rangers fight her but are quickly defeated.
+Rita forces Billy to reveal the location of the Crystal, which he figured out is under a Krispy Kreme, kills him, and releases the other Rangers.
+Taking Billy's body to the ship, the Rangers ask Zordon to resurrect him.
+Zordon says he cannot do so.
 The Rangers agree they would give their lives for each other and resolve to defeat Rita.
 In doing so, they unlock the Morphing Grid.
-Zordon revives Billy, sacrificing ever being able to restore his physical self.
+Zordon revives Billy, sacrificing his chance to restore his own physical self.
 With the team restored and confident, the Rangers morph into their armor.